deFr0ggy/License-SOP-Tracker/README.md

 # License-SOP-Tracker
-A simple Python3 - Tkinter implementation to track SOPs and License Expiry rather tahn using excel sheets along with giving you reminders.
+A simple Python3 - Tkinter implementation to track SOPs and License Expiry rather than using excel sheets along with giving you reminders.

 ![](./snaps/Main.png)